h600878/dat110-rdt/README.md

 - `no.hvl.dat110.rdt4` contains classes that can serve as a basis for implementing the RDT4 protocol.

-The `rdt-testing project` contains a package `no.hvl.dat110.transport.tests` that implements unit-tests for running and testing the transport protocols.
+The test part of the project contains a package `no.hvl.dat110.transport.tests` that implements unit-tests for running and testing the transport protocols.
 The basic correctness criteria is that the receiver must receive all data sent from the sender and in correct order.

 #### Exercise 2 - Basic experiments